jentery/mdia360v2/index.md

 ## MODULE 3: VALUES AND DESIGN

-## 3.1 Game Modes, Genres, and Power Fantasies
+## 3.1 Modes, Genres, and Power Fantasies

 **Examples**: